Vogue Editors – a TimelineOctober 14, 2020

 Vogue Editors – Alison Settle – 1926 – 1934

 Alison Settle was appointed at Vogue to finally move it to the mainstream and appeal to the growing middle classes.
 She had an excellent eye and knew all there was to know about the fashion industry.
+Her coverage of the fashion shows is legendary.
 But she could be autocratic and difficult to work with, and the magazine was still losing money.
 She and the Editor-in-Chief, Edna Woolman Chase, especially did not get on.

 Elizabeth Penrose – 1935-1939